mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ### Migrate `slotProps.field`

-When using `slotProps.field` to pass props to your field component, the field consumes some props (e.g: `shouldRespectLeadingZeros`) and forwards the rest to the `TextField`.
+When using `slotProps.field` to pass props to your field component, the field consumes some props (for example `shouldRespectLeadingZeros`) and forwards the rest to the `TextField`.

 - For the props consumed by the field, the behavior should remain exactly the same with both DOM structures.